“A very sharp junior punching above her call”

 Rebecca has acted in a wide range of product liability cases.
 She has been instructed in relation to defective transport (a car and a motorbike) as well as several defective agricultural machinery cases.

-Her product liability experience extends to consequential damage by fire, with losses of several million pounds.
+Her product liability experience extends to consequential damage by fire, with multi million pound losses.

 Rebecca has experience of the Building Regulations and advising on them.